nolds9/mm_project1/readme.md

 * Add scoring
 * Add a nice background to cards
 * Add a reset button
+* Fix bug where you break game when you double click card
+* Fix bug where you break game when you click too fast

 ### Psuedocode

-display 1 card (back)
+* display 1 card (back)
-display 1 card front
+* display 1 card front
-flip that card back and forth
+* flip that card back and forth
-make a deck of cards (can be numbered 1-n for now) display all cards check if number is visible if not ? if yes, is this the first number?
+* make a deck of cards (can be numbered 1-n for now)
+* display all cards
+* check if number is visible
+  * if not ?
+  * if yes, is this the first number?
-    if yes, get a second number
+    * if yes, get a second number
-    if no, compare numbers
+    * if no, compare numbers

-    do numbers match?
+      * do numbers match?
-      if yes, disable clicking on them
+        * if yes, disable clicking on them
-      if no, flip back over
+        * if no, flip back over